Institute of Chartered Accountants of Pakistan: Objectives

+ICAP regulates the profession of chartered accountancy in Pakistan; it lays down qualification requirements, conducts examinations, awards memberships and sets standards for accounting, auditing, and ethics for its members.

+Moreover, it also looks after the Continuous Professional Development (CPD) of its members and is involved in policy making in regard to various aspects of accounting, business, economy, taxation, corporate governance, and sustainable development.
+In addition, it gives advice to the government on financial, taxation, and corporate matters and collaborates with regulatory authorities and business community to enhance quality of corporate reporting and governance.

-Structure and Governance
+Structure and governance

 ICAP is governed by a council, which comprises elected members from the profession and government-nominated representatives.
 The Council is responsible for formulating policies, overseeing the administration of the institute, and upholding the integrity and standards of the profession.
 The President of ICAP is elected by the Council members, typically for a term of one year.

 The operational activities are managed by the Secretary/Chief Operating Officer and various departments, which oversee areas such as education, examinations, member affairs, technical standards, and legal compliance.

-Education and Qualification Pathway
+Education and qualification pathway

 To become a chartered accountant in Pakistan, students must register with ICAP and complete a rigorous program that includes: